anentropic/django-taggit-autocomplete/README.txt

 This is a fork of django-taggit-autocomplete (https://github.com/Jaza/django-taggit-autocomplete), adapted for working with http://code.drewwilson.com/entry/autosuggest-jquery-plugin

-This branch has been forked from eka's version.
-As long as used with grappelli, no extra js is needed.

 *** Installation ***

    1. You need to have django-taggit already installed